tgstation/tgstation-server/README.md

 #### Windows

-If you wish to install the TGS as a service, run `Tgstation.Server.Host.Service.exe`.
-It should prompt you to install it.
-Click `Yes` and accept a potential UAC elevation prompt and the setup wizard should run.
+If you wish to run TGS as a service, run `Tgstation.Server.Host.Service.exe`.
+It will give you an elevated command line to install the service.
+It should also run the setup wizard, after which you can start the service.
+Note that starting the service without first configuring will not do anything.

-Should you want a clean start, be sure to first uninstall the service by running `Tgstation.Server.Host.Service.exe -u` from the command line.
+Should you want a clean start, be sure to first uninstall the service by running `sc delete <service name>` from an elevated command line.

-If using the console version, run ./tgs.bat in the root of the installation directory.
+If using the console version, run `Tgstation.Server.Host.Console.exe` in the root of the installation directory.
 Ctrl+C will close the server, terminating all live game instances.

 #### Linux (Native)